-Many people avoid aerating their lawn as they feel they need to hire a pro to do the work, need to put another machine in their already full garage, or handle a machine they have no business touching.
+Many people avoid aerating their lawn because they feel like they need to hire a pro, put another machine in their already full garage or handle a machine they have no business touching.
 Yet most rental dealers have them for rent.
 This option should just take you a couple hours, and if you can handle a push mower, it is likely that you can handle a walk-behind aerator as well.
 There are many different kinds of aerators out there.
 If you’re renting one, you’re likely going to be using a walk-behind aerator.
 When you rent one from a local dealer, they’ll often give you a quick run-through on how to work it.
 Some aerators also have a text-to-video feature where you can see the machine operation in short videos on your phone.

 It works a lot like a push lawn mower, except for each pass, you drop the aerating tines down and pull the tines back up before you turn around.
 Below is an image of what tines look like on most aerators.
 This is what leaves behind plugs (or cores) that dissolve back into the soil with rain.
 Depending on the size of your lawn, aerating shouldn’t take you more than a couple of hours, if that.